-They do not desire a physical change.

-They are content to have the world see them in a way that differs from new they identify internally.

-They are unable to transition due to work, school, family, health, or financial reasons.

-Some adopt a more neutral or gender non-conforming presentation without undergoing a full transition.
+- ✓ They do not desire a physical change. - ✓ They are content to have the world see them in a way that differs from how they identify internally. - ✓ They are unable to transition due to work, school, family, health, or financial reasons. - ✓ Some adopt a more neutral or gender non-conforming presentation without undergoing a full transition.

+Student's Rights: What's the (Administrative) Back Story?

+A Walk Down Memory Lane